Home » European Cuisine » Whole Wheat Irish Soda Bread with Fennel Seeds

 Step-by-Step Process

-Give it a good mixing until the dough looks somewhat lumpy, like below.
+Step 4: Give it a good mixing until the dough looks lumpy.
 There shouldn’t be any overly-wet or overly-dry spots.

-patting soda bread dough into a rough rectangular shape
+Folding soda bread dough into a square by hand.

-unbaked round loaf of soda bread dough on parchment paper
+An unbaked round loaf of soda bread dough sits on parchment paper.

 What to Eat with Soda Bread